Melatonin's Role in Sleep & Antioxidant ActivityOct 21, 2021

 Melatonin is generally considered very safe, even at high doses (e.g., 10 mg, though as noted earlier, anything over 5 mg seems to be unhelpful).
 Melatonin is also non-habit forming.
 However, anything that is routinely taken for sleep can become a habit that is hard to break, even if it is technically not addicting.

-An additional and very important consideration has to do with regular melatonin use.
 Some folks who take melatonin frequently may find that they begin to wake up after 3-4 hours.
 This might be a rebound of wakefulness as the effects of melatonin wear off.
-That’s why melatonin supplements should really only be used occasionally, and while working on the other reasons for being unable to fall asleep (e.g, handling stress in more healthy ways).
+As noted above, that’s why melatonin supplements should really only be used occasionally, and while working on the other reasons for being unable to fall asleep (e.g, handling stress in more healthy ways).

 Melatonin Supplements at Natural Mental Health